Beyond Scores: Proximal Diffusion Models: Proximal-based generative diffusion modeling

 \subsection{Proximal matching for proximal operator estimation}

 Learning data-dependent proximal operators has only recently begun to receive attention \citep{hurault2022proximal,meinhardt2017learning,li2022learning,Fang2024-vk}.
-We will make use of recent work \if\isArxiv 1 \cite{Fang2024-vk} that \fi \if\isArxiv 0 by \citet{Fang2024-vk}, who \fi presented a general approach to obtaining learned proximal networks (LPNs).
+We will make use of recent work by \citet{Fang2024-vk}, who presented a general approach to obtaining learned proximal networks (LPNs).
 They present a \textit{proximal-matching} loss function that ensures the recovery of the proximal of the log-density\footnote{The work in \citep{Fang2024-vk} also proposes a specific parametrization of neural networks based on gradients of convex functions (such as those arising from ICNNs \citep{amos2017input}) that guarantees exact proximal operators for any obtained network.} of continuous distributions at arbitrary regularization strengths from i.i.d. samples from that distribution.
 In a nutshell, proximal-matching augments the random samples $X\sim p_0$ with Gaussian noise, $Y = X + \sigma \epsilon$, for $\epsilon \sim \cN(0,I_d)$.
 Then, it performs a regression using a special loss function and schedule to learn a MAP denoiser for the data distribution, with the noise level dependent on the desired regularization strength $\lambda$ in the proximal.
-To learn $\prox_{-\lambda \ln p_0 }$, one minimizes the problem $\bE_{X} \bE_{Y|X} \left[ \ell_\text{PM} ( f_\theta( Y ) , X ; \zeta) \right]$ with the proximal-matching loss \if\isArxiv 1 Theorem 3.2 in \cite{Fang2024-vk} \fi \if\isArxiv 0 \citet[Theorem 3.2]{Fang2024-vk} \fi showed that, in the limit of $\zeta \to 0$, the problem above\footnote{We remark that the form of $\ell_\text{PM}$ used here differs slightly from the definition in \citep{Fang2024-vk}, but it does not change the optimization problem nor its guarantees.} recovers the proximal operator of the distribution with regularization strength $\sigma^2$; i.e. $f_{\theta^*} = \prox_{-\sigma^2 \ln p_0}$.
+To learn $\prox_{-\lambda \ln p_0 }$, one minimizes the problem $\bE_{X} \bE_{Y|X} \left[ \ell_\text{PM} ( f_\theta( Y ) , X ; \zeta) \right]$ with the proximal-matching loss \citet[Theorem 3.2]{Fang2024-vk} showed that, in the limit of $\zeta \to 0$, the problem above\footnote{We remark that the form of $\ell_\text{PM}$ used here differs slightly from the definition in \citep{Fang2024-vk}, but it does not change the optimization problem nor its guarantees.} recovers the proximal operator of the log density of the distribution with regularization strength $\sigma^2$; i.e. $f_{\theta^*} = \prox_{-\sigma^2 \ln p_0}$. \camera{Intuitively, the proximal matching loss can be interpreted as a smoothed version of the $\ell_0$ pseudo-norm.
+In one dimension, minimizing the (non-differentiable) $\ell_0$ loss recovers the mode of a distribution.
+The proximal matching loss generalizes this idea to higher dimensions and differentiable functions, making it amenable to first-order optimization methods. \cref{fig:prox-matching-loss} visualizes the proximal matching loss along with the mean-squared error and $\ell_1$ losses to illustrate their difference.}